Seaweed farming: Climate change mitigation

-Seaweed farming may be an initial step towards adapting to climate change.
+Seaweed farming may be an initial step towards adapting to and mitigating climate change.
 These include shoreline protection through the dissipation of wave energy, which is especially important to mangrove shorelines.
 Carbon dioxide intake would raise pH locally, benefitting calcifiers (e.g. crustaceans) or in reducing coral bleaching.
-Finally, seaweed farming could provide oxygen input to coastal waters, thus countering ocean deoxygenation through driven by rising ocean temperature.
+Finally, seaweed farming could provide oxygen input to coastal waters, thus countering ocean deoxygenation driven by rising ocean temperature.

 Tim Flannery claimed that growing seaweeds in the open ocean, facilitated by artificial upwelling and substrate, can enable carbon sequestration if seaweeds are sunk to depths greater than one kilometer.

 Seaweed contributes approximately 16–18.7% of the total marine-vegetation sink.
 In 2010 there were 19.2 × $10^6$ tons of aquatic plants worldwide, 6.8 × $10^6$ tons for brown seaweeds; 9.0 × $10^6$ tons for red seaweeds; 0.2 × $10^6$ tons of green seaweeds; and 3.2 × $10^6$ tons of miscellaneous aquatic plants.
 Seaweed is largely transported from coastal areas to the open and deep ocean, acting as a permanent storage of carbon biomass within marine sediments.

 Ocean afforestation is a proposal for farming seaweed for carbon removal.
-After harvesting seaweed is decomposed into biogas, (60% methane and 40% carbon dioxide) in an anaerobic digester.
+After harvesting seaweed is decomposed into biogas (60% methane and 40% carbon dioxide) in an anaerobic digester.
 The methane can be used as a biofuel, while the carbon dioxide can be stored to keep it from the atmosphere.